Libro d'Oro della Nobiltà italiana (official register): "Consulta Araldica" (Heraldic Council)

-After the Second World War and rise of Italian Republic
+After the Second World War and the rise of the Italian Republic

 Following the Second World War and the decision by a referendum to abolish the monarchy, the new Italian Republic officially ended its recognition of titles and hereditary honours in its new constitution of Italy, so ceased to maintain the Consulta Araldica, an official government body regulating the nobility which had been a department of the Ministry of the Interior.
 No titles are now recognized.
 Only those families bearing titles before 28 October 1922 (i.e. before the rise to power of Fascism) were permitted to use predicates of such titles as a part of their names.
 The Consulta heraldica was formally suppressed only in 2010, in 1948, after the entry into force of the 'XIV Disposizioni transitorie e finali della Costituzione italiana' (Transitional and Final Provisions of the Constitution of the Italian Republic), with which the republican state sanctioned the non-legal recognition of noble titles.
 These laws did not apply to the Papal nobility of Rome, insofar as their titles had been created by the Pope, when he was a sovereign head of state of the Papal States (i.e. until the Capture of Rome on 20 September 1870).
 After a period of uncertainty, the Italian aristocracy continued to use their titles in the same way as they had in previous centuries.

 The "Libro d'Oro della Nobiltà Italiana" is, to date, an official manuscript register in 41 volumes and has never been published.